Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

 - Let's imagine this new improved scenario.
 Each validator uses a VRF to generate a random number.
-- There is some tresold and validators with a sufficiently small number will have the right to be Approval Checkers.
+- There is some threshold and validators with a sufficiently small number will have the right to be Approval Checkers.

 =fragment=

 - Approval Checkers reveal themselves by showing their low numbers (with a vrf proof attached) and publish a vote at the same time.
 If all the votes received confirm the block is fine it passes.

-This method has this nice property that attackers don't learn who the appvoal checkers are until they reveal themselves.
+This method has this nice property that attackers don't learn who the approval checkers are until they reveal themselves.
 So they cannot plan ahead.

 ---v